Cost of Owning a Manx Cat

 Annual Costs

 Care that accounts for breed predispositions leads to earlier detection and better prevention.
-Manxs have particular requirements based on their medium size, moderate shedding level, and genetic predispositions to Manx syndrome and arthritis.
+Manxs sit in the medium-size category, shed at a moderate level, and carry documented risk for Manx syndrome and arthritis — those three factors drive most of the daily-care decisions.

 Medical Expenses